Gutzwiller approximation approach to the SU(4) $t$-$J$ model: The Bogoliubov-de Gennes method

 \section{The Bogoliubov-de Gennes method}

-We propose that the RVB state is the ground state of the SU(4) $t$-$J$ model on the honeycomb lattice at the integer filling number.
-Before proceeding, let's deal with the interaction term of the SU(4) $t$-$J$ model.
-With the help of Fierz identity the interaction term can be rewritten as\cite{CenkeXu}
+We propose that the RVB state is the ground state of the SU(4) $t$-$J$ model on the honeycomb lattice near the integer filling number.
+Before proceeding further, let us examine the interaction term of the SU(4) $t$-$J$ model.
+With the help of Fierz identity the interaction term can be rewritten as \cite{CenkeXu}